 Morris played offensive line and threw the shot put and discus for Montana State University, before transferring and finishing at Dickinson State University (ND).
 During his playing career, Morris earned All-American honors in both football and track, and was named the NAIA National Offensive Lineman of the Year in 2002.
 Coach Morris was inducted into the Dickinson State University Athletic Hall of Fame in 2012 for Athletic Achievement during his playing career.

-Jared Allen is entering his fourth season at Houston County High.
-He has served the past three seasons as the 9th Grade Head Coach.
-He now has moved to a Varsity role, coaching Outside Linebackers for the Bears.
+Jared Allen is entering his fifth season at Houston County High.
+He served three seasons as the 9th Grade Head Coach.
+He now coaches Quarterbacks for the Bears.
 Coach Allen also coaches Varsity baseball for the Bears, as well as teaching US History.

 Coach Allen graduated from Toombs County High in 2007, earning a baseball scholarship from Georgia Southwestern State University.
 He graduated from GSW in 2011 earning a B.S. in History with Teacher’s Certification.
 Upon graduation, Coach Allen began working at Dodge County High where he served for 3 seasons as Varsity Defensive Backs coach as well as Head Baseball coach for the Indians.

-Coach Allen married his wife, Megan Allen, in June 2011 and they have one son, Kadence Allen, 1, who was born in July 2016.
+Coach Allen married his wife, Megan Allen, in June 2011 and they have one son, Kadence Allen (2).

 Daniell Johnson is entering his 3rd year at HOCO.
-He started his coaching career at Dodge County High School, where he graduated.
-He graduated from dodge in 1996.
-He coaches 9th football here at HOCO, and is also the Head Girl's Basketball coach.
+He started his coaching career at Dodge County High School, where he graduated in 1996.
+He coaches 9th grade football here at HOCO, and is also the Head Girl's Basketball coach.

 Daniell is married to Kristy Johnson and they have two kids Jordyn Johnson and Nakhorri Harrel.